 We do not offer task privacy at this time.
 All team members can view each other's tasks by toggling to see each other's activities lists in the Activities tab.

-Team members can also see what tasks/events were created for contacts and which team member created them.
+Team members can also see what tasks/events were created for contacts and which team members created them.
 Team members, however, cannot edit or delete each other's tasks/events - they can only comment.

 Can I set my Nimble calendar to public or private?